dthwaite/djt/README.md

-# Welcome to my showcase site
+# Welcome to my personal showcase site

 This is the full source code of my [technology playpen](http://www.domt.name) web site